 Is the AST 1 course for you?

-Day 1 is online, so you don't have to be in Revelstoke, and you can complete the classroom component of the course at your own convenience (doesn't have to be this day) before a 2 hour long Zoom call from 5pm to 7pm to discuss current conditions and make plans for the field day.
+Day 1 is online, so you don't have to be in Revelstoke.
+You can complete the classroom component of the course at your own convenience (doesn't have to be this day) before a 2 hour long Zoom call from 5pm to 7pm.
+On the call we will discuss current conditions and make plans for the field day.

 Day 2 we will meet at the Rogers Pass Discovery Centre at 8am (or an alternate location near Revelstoke if conditions require, so please don't stay in Golden), ready to spend the day in the field.
 The second day we will apply the theory learnt online, focusing on the following skills:

 - Terrain assessment

 - Efficient use of avalanche transceivers, probes and shovels

 After the course close we should be finished by 3:30pm at the Rogers Pass Discovery Centre.
 However, unexpected things can happen in the mountains such as highway closures, so it's best not to make plans immediately after the course.